LJacobDev/contact-reminder/dev_notes.md

     	- show contacts

+        - either have a 'show interactions' button or else make that list view of them be the default that is shown whenever 'add new contact, interaction' or 'show contacts' is closed out

     then there can be a component below that uses the fade in/out conditional component rendering that shows either: